As your City Councillor, Kristyn will continue to:

 Kristyn has always championed the Relief Line as Toronto’s number one transit priority and has consistently voted in support of a Scarborough LRT program that serves more communities.
 She is also a strong advocate for the Waterfront LRT, which is integral to the City of Toronto's plans for the redevelopment of the industrial Donlands and ensuring that new neighbourhoods, including East Bayfront, are integrated into Toronto’s transit network.

 In the downtown, she oversaw the implementation of new separated bike lanes on Wellesley Street and Sherbourne Street and has mandated that bicycle lanes be maintained around long-term construction sites whenever possible.
-When Toronto’s fledging bike share program, BIXI was in jeopardy, Kristyn obtained support of prominent corporations to secure more than one million dollars for its expansion and has pushed new development funds into downtown stations to facilitate the networks expansion into new communities.
+When Toronto’s fledging bike share program, BIXI was in jeopardy, Kristyn obtained support of prominent corporations to secure more than one million dollars for its survival.
+She specifically leveraged new development funds into downtown stations to facilitate the networks expansion into new communities today.

 Kristyn was also City Council’s top champion for Sidewalks for All - the campaign to ensure all sidewalks are wide enough to be accessible to pedestrians.
-In the downtown, she has consistently pushed developers to provide more space for pedestrians in their projects and has obtained more sidewalk space around construction sites.
+In the downtown, she has consistently pushed developers to provide more physically accessible space for pedestrians in their projects and has obtained more sidewalk space around construction sites.
+Her advocacy set a new 6.0 metre sidewalk standard for new construction projects which is the most ambitious public realm outcome, as it has the potential to improve access to every street in downtown Toronto.